Ealeex/DiscordJS-v13-Template/README.md

 ## Configuration

+Fill out the config.json with all of the information needed.
-Open the config.json file and add a token for a bot from the [Discord Developer Portal](https://discordapp.com/developers/applications/).
+Get the token for your bot from the [Discord Developer Portal](https://discordapp.com/developers/applications/).

 ```json
 {